ftc8620-wormgearwarriors/BeepBeep/README.md

 ## Simulator
 The simulator is configured in the files TrajectorActions/SimConfig/Robots. (sample config)[https://github.com/codeShareFTC/BeepBeep-SampleProject/blob/master/TrajectoryActions/src/main/java/com/example/trajectoryactions/SimConfig/Robots.java]
 You may add as many robots as desired, and each robot can have many paths available.
 We typically do 4 robots, one for each starting location and then the 3 paths that would be used in Auto.
-Into the Deep season is made this much simplier.
-We now only need 1 path per robot since randomization has been eliiminated.
+Into the Deep season is made this much simpler.
+We now only need 1 path per robot since randomization has been eliminated.